TechVisionn/tech-parent/sprints/sprint-3.md

 ## :heavy_check_mark: RF 13: The vegetation index time series must be presented using previously pre-defined dates.

 The data provided in the API are time series of reflectance values in different spectral bands for different dates.
-Each dataset corresponds to a specific satellite platform

-The dates are pre-defined in the time series model, as follows:
+Each dataset corresponds to a specific satellite platform, the dates are pre-defined in the time series model, as follows:

 - dt_antes = use the date 30 days before possible planting (from the table modeled by you)
 - dt_depois = use the date 30 days after the possible harvest (from the table modeled by you)